 Arrived late to the fantastic world of wargames.

 I am essentially a fan of military history and see the wargames as an expansion of that enthusiasm.
 Nevertheless I value more gameplay than simulation and don´t care about games with intricate, complex and sometimes clumsy mechanics that supposedly wish to replicate warfare realities.
-When I want living detailed experience about a battle or campaign I read a good book, then I play a game.
+When I want living detailed experience about a battle or campaign I read a good book or go elsewere.

 Fond of elegant “EuroWargames” designs like Friedrich or 2 de Mayo.

 With some exceptions, fully fumbling multiplayer games incorporating diplomacy.
 I avoid them!

 Currently, I am fortunate in having two playbuddies with I can play and who do not care to explore the same game / scenario several times in order to have a better understanding of the design.